VI-CuRL: Stabilizing Verifier-Independent RL Reasoning via Confidence-Guided Variance Reduction: Related Work

 \paragraph{Bias-Variance Trade-off in Policy Gradients.} The high variance of policy gradient estimators has long been recognized as a central challenge in RL \citep{Williams1992}. \citet{sutton1999policy} established the theoretical foundations for variance reduction through baselines.
 Modern LLM reasoning pipelines typically employ Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath}, which estimates a baseline from the mean reward of a group of sampled outputs.
 While GRPO effectively reduces action-level variance (stochasticity from sampling actions), it does not address problem-level variance.
 In verifier-independent settings, the problem-level variance can be extreme due to the lack of accurate reward signals, necessitating a curriculum approach like VI-CuRL to curate the training distribution itself.

 \paragraph{Curriculum Learning.} Curriculum learning, first formalized by~\citet{bengio2009curriculum}, proposes training models on progressively harder examples to improve convergence and generalization.
 Self-paced learning \citep{kumar2010self} extends this by allowing the model itself to determine example difficulty based on training loss, with self-paced curriculum learning \citep{jiang2015self} unifying both paradigms.
 In the context of RL for LLMs, AdaRFT \citep{chang2024adarft} dynamically adjusts problem difficulty based on recent reward signals, while VCRL \citep{jiang2025vcrl} uses reward variance to identify moderately difficult samples for training.
 However, both AdaRFT and VCRL fundamentally require ground-truth reward signals from external verifiers to compute their curriculum metrics.
-Our VI-CuRL is verifier-independent: it uses the model's confidence as an intrinsic proxy for difficulty, enabling curriculum-based training in domains where verifiers are unavailable.
-Furthermore, we provide rigorous theoretical guarantees---including asymptotic unbiasedness and novel variance decomposition bounds---to justify the bias-variance control during VI-CuRL training.
+Our VI-CuRL is verifier-independent: it uses the model's confidence as an intrinsic proxy for variance control, enabling curriculum-based training in domains where verifiers are unavailable.
+SENT~\citep{cao2025efficient} organizes training data with a semantic-entropy curriculum computed offline from the initial policy.
+However, the curriculum ranking induced by the initial policy may become mismatched after RL updates shift the policy distribution.
+In contrast, VI-CuRL computes prompt-level predictive confidence online from the current behavior policy and anneals an importance-weighted selection mask, allowing the curriculum to adaptively trade transient bias for variance reduction during optimization.
+Furthermore, we provide rigorous theoretical guarantees, including asymptotic unbiasedness and novel variance decomposition bounds, to justify the bias-variance control during VI-CuRL training.